 The American nation needed ships to function appropriately, but individuals deserved compensation if they or their loved one was injured on a ship.
 Individuals wanted to take shipowners for as much as they could under the Jones Act, which made ship owning a “high-risk” business endeavor.
 So the U.S. created this law to help shipowners be more at ease about owning their ship at the sacrifice of ship workers and families who needed money after a Jones Act incident.
 While a "necessary evil" back then, this law is arguably outdated in the markets and laws of today.

 Reliable Legal Representation from Our Houston Maritime Attorneys

-Our years of experience handling offshore injury claims has given us an in-depth understanding of the Act and how it plays out in real life situations.
-As a result, we know how the Act will apply in your scenario and when a ship owner may attempt to limit their legal accountability after an offshore accident or fatality occurs.
-A personal injury lawyer at our firm can help you prove that the owner of your vessel had full or partial knowledge of the unsafe working conditions that caused your accident.
+Our years of experience has given us an in-depth understanding of the Limitation of Liability Act and how it plays out in real life situations.
+As a result, we know how it will apply in your scenario and when a ship owner may attempt to limit their legal accountability after an offshore accident.
+We can help prove the owner of your vessel had full or partial knowledge of the unsafe working conditions that caused your accident.
 Without this proof, your chance for recovery shrinks and may be inadequate to cover your losses, especially if multiple claimants are involved.

 Make the right decision for your future.
 Contact a professional maritime attorney today to start receiving the strong legal support you need to win the maximum amount of compensation in your offshore injury claim.